 She requested the Board to give some update about facts and experiences with the use of the card, information in project involvement, the development of the use, the cooperation with partners, the promotion of the project, possible support expected from EDF.
 She also requested to know about the interest of other countries to participate in the project and what actions were expected from EDF to raise awareness and encourage national authorities to participate.

+Comments from the audience:

-Gisèle Marlière reported on the success of the Card within Belgium and she requested to relaunch the European Commission on this subject in order to extend the process.
+Gisèle Marlière: reported on the success of the Card within Belgium and she requested to relaunch the European Commission on this subject in order to extend the process.

-The Cyprus representative explained that the card should replace a disability identification and he was concerned about the confusion that could be made with the use of this card.
+The Cyprus representative: explained that the card should replace a disability identification and he was concerned about the confusion that could be made with the use of this card.
 He also said that participative partners in Cyprus were limited.

-Giampiero Griffo reported that collaboration with government bodies was very difficult and that the scope and benefit from the card was very limited.
+Giampiero Griffo: reported that collaboration with government bodies was very difficult and that the scope and benefit from the card was very limited.

-Albert Prévos explained further development in France in relation to the French Inclusion Mobility Card that contains personal information and that this might create reluctance from beneficiaries.
+Albert Prévos: explained further development in France in relation to the French Inclusion Mobility Card that contains personal information and that this might create reluctance from beneficiaries.
 He also reported on some French people having difficulty to use the card in other countries.
 He, therefore, proposes to open this aspect to the European Commission.

-Rodolfo Cattani considered that the process of this card was a failure and not very useful.
+Rodolfo Cattani: considered that the process of this card was a failure and not very useful.
 He called for a regulation to be put in place and that would include all EU countries.

-The President recognized the importance and the need to get proper legislation.
-Nadia Hadad explained some difficulties made by users despite the existence of the card.
+Nadia Hadad: explained some difficulties made by users despite the existence of the card.

-Humberto Insolera proposed the integration of a QR code to the card.
+Humberto Insolera: proposed the integration of a QR code to the card.

-Kato Lie explained that Norway was proposing a card that would propose some benefits linked to assistance.
+Kato Lie: explained that Norway was proposing a card that would propose some benefits linked to assistance.

-Giampiero Griffo expressed the importance to harmonize the use of the card.
+Giampiero Griffo: expressed the importance to harmonize the use of the card.

 The President concluded that information would be collected, that the topic would be first discussed at the Executive Committee and that a document would be proposed and discussed to the Board.
 He also proposed to present the result of our discussions to the New Commission.